Conan the Magnificent: Plot

-During a prologue, set in the Kezankian Mountains, an evil priest named Basraken Ismalla sacrifices an entire tribe of hillmen to appease his dragon god.
+During a prologue, set in the Kezankian Mountains, an evil priest named Basraken Ismalla sacrifices a tribe of hillmen to appease his dragon god.
 Ismalla is searching for three magical rubies known as the Eyes of Fire.
-These gems will allow him to direct the creature against his enemies.
+These gems will allow him control over the creature, for use against his enemies.

-The scene shifts to Shadizar, Zamora's infamous City of the Wicked, where a newly-arrived Conan attempts to steal an emerald goblet as pension in repaying a gambling debt.
+The scene shifts to Shadizar, Zamora's infamous "City of the Wicked", where a newly-arrived Conan attempts to steal an emerald goblet as pension in repaying a gambling debt.
 However, his plans are foiled by the interference of Tamira, a female thief.
 Meanwhile, a noblewoman named Lady Jondra scouts out Conan as a possible paramour, even as Tamira inveigles her way into Jondra's household with the intent of stealing a stash of exotic jewels.
 Looking to settle scores with the thief, Conon follows Jondra's hunting party out of the city.

 Eventually, Conan encounters Jondra, separated from her party and besieged by wolves.
 He drives off the creatures and gains her favor.
-He learns that Jondra is hunting the Dragon.
+He learns how Jondra is hunting the fabled dragon.
 After besting the lady's huntsman during a spear-throwing contest, Conan is offered a higher estimation by Jondra and given a place at her bedside.

-Jondra's expedition encounters Eldran, sole survivor of a Brythunian village destroyed by the Dragon, who, armed with a magic sword, is also after the beast.
+Jondra's expedition soon encounter Eldran, sole survivor of a Brythunian village destroyed by the Dragon, who, armed with a magic sword, is also after the beast.
 Jondra dismisses his warnings of its ferocity and sends Eldran off.
 That night, a band of Kezankian raiders attack the camp.
-Fortunately, Conan rallies the hunters and prevents a massacre from happening.
-In the wake of the carnage, General Zanthinides of the Zamoran army arrives, pressing Lady Jondra to return to Shadizar under his escort.
+Fortunately, Conan rallies the hunters and prevents a massacre from occurring.
+In the wake of this carnage, General Zanthinides of the Zamoran army arrives, pressing Lady Jondra on returning to Shadizar under his escort.
 She refuses the general's offer.
 Afterwards, Zanthindies tries in vain to rape her, but is thwarted by Conan.

 Meanwhile, Ismalla is becoming frustrated.
 Both his hired thieves and warriors have been unsuccessful with their operations.
-Now, all of his strategies on obtaining the Eyes of Fire have miscarried, while his leadership over the Kezankian tribes, who revere the Dragon, is in jeopardy.
+Now, all of his strategies towards obtaining the Eyes of Fire have failed, while his leadership over the Kezankian tribes, who revere the Dragon, is in jeopardy.
 However, Ismalla manages to protect his position by killing a rival chief and finds personal oversight in his effort to gain possession of the rubies.